Taseen06/MU-University_assignment-PHY123-/README.md

 4)Md Tofayel Ahmed (ID:231-115-325)

-Note: The value of sine-theta varies in different compilers.
+Note: The value of sin-theta varies in different compilers.